 Deciduous plants shed their leaves during hot summer or in autumn.
 This process of shedding of leaves is called abscission, apart from physiological changes what anatomical mechanism is involved in the abscission of leaves.

-Ans.
-Shedding of leaves in plants is known as abscission of leaves.
+The shedding of leaves in plants is known as the abscission of leaves.
 Apart from physiological changes, anatomical changes are also involved in the shedding of leaves.

 Some anatomical changes are –

-2. Excess loss of chlorophyll can also attribute to the falling of the leaves.
+2. Excess loss of chlorophyll can also be attributed to the falling of the leaves.

 3. Hormonal change can also occur in deciduous trees due to excess secretion of abscisic acid, which stimulates the process of abscission.